Seller Net Proceeds Calculator

 Net Proceeds = $218,000

-So, you can show the Greens that they'll likely walk away with around $218,000 before taxes.
+So, you can tell the Greens that they'll likely walk away with around $218,000 before taxes.
 This is HUGE information for them as they plan their next move!

 Why This Calculator is Non-Negotiable for Listing Appointments